patrontheo/SSA_DHTLP/README.md

 The argument `--plot` is optional and can be removed to avoid creating images showing the detected lines.

+*path_to_folder* should be the path to a folder containing all the images (the images can be contained in different subfolders). e.g. `data/img` if the images are contained in the folder `img`.

 This will create a *csv* file in *path_to_folder* containing the detected lines for all the images.

 # Training